ognistik/kiki-ai-workflow/README.md

   <img width="600" src="Kiki/assets/images/screenshot06.jpg">
 </p>

-*NOTE: the "Send to Chat" option won't present you with Alfred's bar, essentially being the only action that will always replace your selected text.*
+*NOTE: the "Send to Chat" option won't present you with Alfred's bar, essentially being the only action that will always replace your selected text.
+You can now also trigger Universal Action on txt or mardkdown files.
+In this case the result will appear as a dialog.*

 ---
 ### Custom Triggers